cerb/cerb.github.io/_tips/quickly-delete-quotes.md

 ---
-title: 'Tip: Quickly delete quoted text while replying'
+title: 'Quickly delete quoted text while replying'
 excerpt: You can use the delete command in a reply to quickly remove huge blocks of quoted text.
 summary: This page provides a tip for efficiently deleting quoted text in Cerb when